 Francesco De Rubertis, Ph.D., Mathias Hukkelhoven, Ph.D. and Samarth Kulkarni, Ph.D. serve on our Nominating and Corporate Governance Committee, which is chaired by Francesco De Rubertis, Ph.D.
+The Nominating and Corporate Governance Committee operates under a written Nominating and Corporate Governance Committee charter that has been adopted by the Board.
 Our Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is "independent" as that term is defined in the applicable rules of Nasdaq.
 The Nominating and Corporate Governance Committee's responsibilities include:

-- developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by shareholders; - identifying individuals qualified to become members of the board of directors; - recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - developing and recommending to the board of directors a set of corporate governance guidelines; and - overseeing the evaluation of the board of directors and management.
+- developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by shareholders; - identifying individuals qualified to become members of the board of directors; - recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - · developing and recommending to the board of directors a set of corporate governance guidelines; and - overseeing the evaluation of the board of directors and management.